NehGuk/NehGuk/README.md

 # HenKug

 - Front-end development student | School of Technology and Digital Media, Noroff (Norway)
-- MSc in Environmental Stidies | University of Edinburgh (UK)
+- MSc in Environmental Studies | University of Edinburgh (UK)
 - BSc in Journalism and Communication | Federal University of Parana (Brazil)

 ---
 ### Bio
 After 13 years working as a science journalist, I am now exploring the field of IT as a front-end development student.
 I live in Oslo, Norway, and hope to be able to contribute in the fields of online privacy, sustainability and the green transition.
-In my free time, you'll most likely find me practicing aikido or drinking mate.
+In my free time, you'll most likely find me practicing aikido or drinking mate (yes, the delicious herbal infusion from South America).

 ---